 Table of Contents

-As you’ve probably heard, Lazy Images module for Jetpack WordPress plugin is a new outstanding tool to increase the whole website speed and performance via image lazy loading effect, which means only the images visible on the screen will load.
+As you’ve probably heard, the Lazy Images module for Jetpack WordPress plugin is a new outstanding tool to increase the whole website speed and performance via image lazy loading effect, which means only the images visible on the screen will load.

 And now it can be turned on as any other Jetpack module.
 This effect is so useful and widely used because it loads images faster by loading only those ones the site visitor can see, while the offscreen images are not visible until the user scrolls down to them.

-In other words, lazy load effect is so far one of the best practices to take care of one of the heaviest assets of any WordPress website – images.
+In other words, the lazy load effect is so far one of the best practices to take care of one of the heaviest assets of any WordPress website – images.

-It has a positive impact on the website speed, UX and overall performance; the module performs well no matter the viewport.
+It has a positive impact on the website speed, UX, and overall performance; the module performs well no matter the viewport.
 Users don’t need to wait long for the page to load and can instantly see the images while scrolling.
 What’s the outcome?
 Better SEO rankings and happier users – you guessed it.